klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 If you test it, you'll find out that `node-serialize` serializes objects using regular JSON format.
 The question that may arise is, why not JSON.stringify(), then?
 The reason being that JSON cannot really serialize functions.

-For this reason, if an object containing a functional literal, is serialized with `JSON.stringify`, the literal would be lost:
+For this reason, if an object containing a functional literal is serialized with `JSON.stringify`, the literal would be lost:

 ```js
 node -e "console.log(JSON.stringify({'a':function(){console.log('HELLO!');}}));"